Anti-Homosexuality Act, 2014: Religious leaders

 Divisions emerged within the Anglican community.
 In response to the Anglican Church of Canada's intervention, Bishop Joseph Abura of the Karamoja Diocese wrote an editorial saying, "Ugandan Parliament, the watch dog of our laws, please go ahead and put the anti-Gay laws in place.
 It is then that we become truly accountable to our young and to this country, not to Canada or England.
 We are in charge!"
 Although the Anglican Church in Uganda opposes the death penalty, its archbishop, Henry Luke Orombi, did not take a position on the bill.

 Evangelical organisation Andrew Wommack Ministries declared support for the bill.

 Uganda's Catholic Archbishop of Kampala Cyprian Kizito Lwanga stated in December 2009 that the bill was unnecessary and "at odds with the core values" of Christianity, expressing particular concerns at the death penalty provisions.
 Lwanga argued that instead homosexuals should be encouraged to seek rehabilitation.

 Pope Benedict XVI received the Ugandan ambassador in Rome in December 2009 and commended the climate of freedom and respect in the country towards the Catholic Church.
 During this meeting, there was no mention of the bill.
 Three days earlier, however, the Vatican legal attaché to the United Nations stated that "Pope Benedict is opposed to 'unjust discrimination' against gay men and lesbians".

-On 31 December 2012, a number of events took place across Uganda where mainstream churches and evangelical pastors united to condemn homosexuality and call for the passage of the bill, saying passing the bill would save the nation's children from being recruited into the vice.
+On 31 December 2012, a number of events took place across Uganda where the Church of Uganda and evangelical pastors united to condemn homosexuality and call for the passage of the bill, saying passing the bill would save the nation's children from being recruited into the vice.
 Among those in attendance was United Kingdom (UK)-based evangelical preacher Paul Shinners who commended Uganda for the bill, saying it was a clear stand for God.
 He said, "There is no other nation world over that has such a plan and through this, Uganda is going to be blessed."

 According to a 4 August 2014 news media report, Uganda's top Anglican leader, Archbishop Stanley Ntagali, called the decision of the Constitutional Court a disappointment for the Church of Uganda, religious leaders, and many Ugandans.
 He said, "The 'court of public opinion' has clearly indicated its support for the Act, and we urge Parliament to consider voting again on the Bill with the proper quorum in place. ...
 I appeal to all God-fearing people and all Ugandans to remain committed to the support against homosexuality."